 What kldload actually does, step by step.

 No magic.
 No proprietary automation platform.
 Just a sequence of well-understood steps, executed in the right order.
 Here's the recipe for turning a blank disk into a running ZFS system.
 This is exactly what the kldload installer does.
-You could do it by hand.
-We just automated it.
+You could do it by hand. kldload just automated it.

 Step 1: Partition the disk